Scott Fetzer Company: History

 The Scott Fetzer Company was founded in Cleveland, Ohio by George H. Scott and Carl S. Fetzer.
 It began in a small machine shop as the George H. Scott Machine Co. in 1914 at 118 Noble Ct.
 It incorporated as the Scott & Fetzer Machine Co. on November 30, 1917, and moved to a bigger facility near Edgewater at Franklin Avenue and 114th St. In 1918, it shortened its name to Scott & Fetzer Co.
 In 1922, it began manufacturing and selling Kirby vacuum cleaners, invented by James Kirby.
 As the company grew steadily into the 1950s, its Kirby brand remained its mainstay product, with over 4,000 door-to-door sales people marketing the product in 1956.

 By the 1960s, the company diversified by acquiring companies including PLM Products, the Adalet Co., the Halex Die Casting Co., and the Cleveland Wood Products Co.

 In 1964, Quikut, a manufacturer of cutlery and plastics of Fremont, Ohio was purchased, and began a core group to produce plastic injection molded components for other Scott Fetzer divisions, mainly The Kirby Company and Wayne Home Equipment.
-In 1971, it acquired ScotLabs, a carpeting and floor care solutions company, founded in 1962 in Chagrin Falls, Ohio.
+In 1971, it acquired ScotLabs, a carpeting and floor care company, founded in 1962 in Chagrin Falls, Ohio.
 It also acquired Campbell Hausfeld that same year.

 On November 30, 1976, Niles Hammink retired as chief executive officer, completing 30 years of service to Scott & Fetzer.
 In September 1946, when Niles joined the company as treasurer, it was a one-product line company with sales of $1.7 million.
 He became president in 1968 and chief executive officer in 1970.
 Under his leadership, the company achieved its greatest growth, becoming an multi-market company with 31 operating divisions, 50 plants located in 14 states and in Canada, 7,500 employees, and sales of $343 million.
 In 1964, Scott & Fetzer made the decision to expand its single product into a multiple product company and Niles became the architect of the acquisition program, personally identifying and negotiating most of the transactions.
 His management philosophy emphasizing decentralized operations and division autonomy together with his humanistic approach in dealing with people contributed greatly to the smooth integration and assimilation of the many different organizations that became part of Scott & Fetzer.